robbie-med/rhesus/README.md

 # Rhesus ⚕️🙈

-A text-based healthcare simulation game designed for medical residents to practice clinical reasoning skills in a realistic, interactive environment.
+A text-based healthcare simulation game designed for medical students and interns to practice clinical reasoning skills in a realistic, interactive environment.

 ## Features